Spay & Neuter Myths and Truths

 Truth: Neutering will not change a pet’s basic personality and he won’t suffer any kind of emotional reaction or identity crisis when neutered.

 Myth: It’s better to let my pet have one litter first.

 Truth: Medical evidence shows that females spayed before their first heat tend to be healthier.
-Females that are not spayed before their first heat have a much higher risk of mammary or breast cancer and infections of the uterus.
-Males neutered early in life have a less of a risk of prostate infections.
-We can safely sterilize dogs and cats as young as eight weeks of age.
+Females that are not spayed before their first heat have a much higher risk of mammary cancer and infections of the uterus.
+Males neutered early in life have less of a risk of prostate infections.
+Dogs and cats as young as eight weeks of age can be safely sterilized.

 Myth: Everyone wants a cuddly kitten or puppy.
 I’ll find good homes for them all.

-Truth: You may find homes for all of your pet’s litter but this will mean one less home for all the dogs and cats in shelters who need homes.
+Truth: You may find homes for all of your pet’s litter but this will mean fewer homes for all the dogs and cats in shelters.
 Overpopulation is a problem perpetuated by each new litter of puppies and kittens.
 The Humane Society of the United States estimates that one un-spayed female dog and her offspring can produce 11,167 puppies per year.
 One un-spayed female cat and her offspring can produce 60,000+ in their lifetime.
 Do you know 60,000 people that would want a kitten?

 Myth: I should let my children experience the miracle of birth.